Brenda Chapman dribbles past Joan Uhl of Iowa

-Adapted from a chapter in a forthcoming book on Minnesota basketball by Stew Thornley and Marc Hugunin, to be published by Minnesota Historical Society Press
+Adapted from a chapter in Minnesota Hoops by Stew Thornley and Marc Hugunin, published by Minnesota Historical Society Press

 The true pioneers in womens professional basketball in the United States are those who took a chance, leaving stable jobs or risking personal fortunes, on the Womens Professional Basketball League (WBL) in the late 1970s.
 The league struggled and sputteredlosing teams, creating turmoil, even having one of its players murderedand lasted only three years.
 Yet it cleared a path for future generations to follow.